Integrating Online And Offline Marketing Strategies In-store

 Advertising online services in-store increases customer satisfaction

-Using interactive screens is a great way to connect your online and offline marketing efforts at the point of sale, with many potential uses.
-For example, you could allow customers to check stock levels and find product recommendations in-store on touchscreens, providing a synergistic relationship between your online and offline brand presence.
-Another simple and effective way to do this is with the use of QR codes, which can be easily printed onto posters, banners and signs.
+Using interactive screens is a great way to connect your online and offline marketing, with many potential uses.
+For example, you could allow customers to check stock levels and find product recommendations in-store on touchscreens.
+This would enhance the relationship between your online and offline brand presence.

 -